srinivasyadav18/cuda/README.md

 # cuda programming

-All the cuda programms are run on colab.
+All the cuda programs are run on colab.

 To use colab to run cuda programs